sukykaur/AzureAUS/IaaS WebApp/Azure Security and Compliance Blueprint - AU-Protected IaaS WebApp Overview.md

 ## Overview

-This Azure Security and Compliance Blueprint provides guidance for the deployment of an infrastructure as a service (IaaS) environment suitable for the collection, storage, and retrieval of AU-Protected government and commercial data that is compliant with the objectives of the Australian Government Information Security Manual (ISM) produced by the Australian Signals Directorate (ASD).
-This blueprint showcases a common reference architecture and demonstrates the proper handling of sensitive government and commercial data in a secure, compliant, multi-tier environment.
+This Azure Security and Compliance Blueprint provides guidance for the deployment of an infrastructure as a service (IaaS) environment suitable for the collection, storage, and retrieval of AU-Protected government data that is compliant with the objectives of the Australian Government Information Security Manual (ISM) produced by the Australian Signals Directorate (ASD).
+This blueprint showcases a common reference architecture and helps demonstrate the proper handling of sensitive government data in a secure, compliant, multi-tier environment.

-This reference architecture, implementation guide, and threat model provide a foundation for customers to comply with ASD requirements.
-This solution also provides a baseline to help customers deploy workloads to Azure in an ASD-compliant manner, however, this solution should not be used as-is in a production environment.
+This reference architecture, implementation guide, and threat model provide a foundation for customers to undertake their own planning and system accreditation processes, helping customers deploy workloads to Azure in an ASD-compliant manner.
+Customers may choose to implement an Azure VPN Gateway or ExpressRoute to use federated services and to integrate on-premises resources with Azure resources.
+Customers must consider the security implications of using on-premises resources.
 Additional configuration is required to meet all the requirements, as they may vary based on the specifics of each customer's implementation.

 Achieving ASD-compliance requires that an Information Security Registered Assessor audits the system.
 Customers are responsible for conducting appropriate security and compliance assessments of any solution built using this architecture, as requirements may vary based on the specifics of each customer's implementation.

 ## Architecture diagram and components
 This solution deploys a reference architecture for an IaaS web application with a SQL Server backend.
 The architecture includes a web tier, data tier, Active Directory infrastructure, Application Gateway, and Load Balancer.
 Virtual machines deployed to the web and data tiers are configured in an availability set, and SQL Server instances are configured in an Always On availability group for high availability.
 Virtual machines are domain-joined, and Active Directory group policies are used to enforce security and compliance configurations at the operating system level.
+A management bastion host provides a secure connection for administrators to access deployed resources.

+The architecture can deliver a secure hybrid environment that extends an on-premises network to Azure, allowing web-based workloads to be accessed securely by corporate users of an organization’s private local-area network or from the internet.
+For on-premises solutions, the customer is both accountable and responsible for all aspects of security, operations and compliance.

+The Azure resources included in this solution can connect to an on-premises network or datacenter colocation facility (e.g. CDC in Canberra) through IPSec VPN using the Azure VPN Gateway or through ExpressRoute..
+The decision to utilize a VPN should be done with the classification of the transmitted data and the network path in mind.
+Customers running large-scale, mission critical workloads with big data requirements should consider a hybrid network architecture using ExpressRoute for private network connectivity to Azure services.
+Refer to the guidance and recommendations section for further details on connection mechanisms to Azure.

+Federation with Azure Active Directory  should be used to enable users to authenticate using on-premises credentials and access all resources in the cloud by using an on-premises Active Directory Federation Services infrastructure.
+Active Directory Federation Services can provide simplified, secured identity federation and web single sign-on capabilities for this hybrid environment.
+Refer to the guidance and recommendations section for further details Azure Active Directory setup.

 The solution uses Azure Storage accounts, which customers can configure to use Storage Service Encryption to maintain confidentiality of data at rest.
 Azure stores three copies of data within a customer's selected region for resiliency.
 Azure regions are deployed in resilient region pairs, and geographic redundant storage ensures that data will be replicated to the second region with three copies as well.
 This prevents an adverse event at the customer's primary data location resulting in a loss of data.

 For enhanced security, all resources in this solution are managed as a resource group through Azure Resource Manager.
 Azure Active Directory role-based access control is used for controlling access to deployed resources and keys in Azure Key Vault.
 System health is monitored through Azure Security Center and Azure Monitor.
 Customers configure both monitoring services to capture logs and display system health in a single, easily navigable dashboard.
-Azure Application Gateway is configured as a firewall in prevention mode and disallows traffic that is not TLSv1.2 or above.
+Azure Application Gateway is configured as a firewall in prevention mode and requires TLS traffic with a minimum version of 1.2.

-A management bastion host provides a secure connection for administrators to access deployed resources. **Microsoft recommends configuring a VPN or ExpressRoute connection for management and data import into the reference architecture subnet.**

 ![IaaS Web Application for AU-Protected Reference Architecture](Azure%20Security%20and%20Compliance%20Blueprint%20-%20AU-Protected%20IaaS%20WebApp%20Reference%20Architecture.png)

 This solution uses the following Azure services.
-Details of the deployment architecture are in the [deployment architecture](#deployment-architecture) section.
+Further details are in the [deployment architecture](#deployment-architecture) section.

 - Availability Sets
 	- (1) Active Directory domain controllers